RobbieTall/Plannera-ab/README.md

 - `src/lib/mock-planning-data.ts` – council requirement/timeline/budget mocks keyed by location.
 Replace the in-memory profiles with API calls or database lookups without changing the UI.

 `PlanningAssistant` (in `src/components/landing/planning-assistant.tsx`) consumes both helpers, so integrating a real knowledge base only requires swapping the data providers.

+## NSW Legislation Service (LEG-01)

+The backend NSW legislation service lives under `src/lib/legislation` and powers ingestion, versioning, and querying of planning instruments.

+### Data model

+- `Instrument` and `Clause` Prisma models capture metadata, clause versions, and search indices (`prisma/schema.prisma`).
+- Each clause record stores the parsed HTML/text, hierarchy path, `contentHash`, timestamps, and a `ClauseSearchIndex` row for lightweight text search.

+### Instrument configuration & fixtures

+- Source configuration lives in `src/lib/legislation/config.ts`.
+Each entry defines a slug, names, type, and source URL.
+- Default configs point at deterministic HTML fixtures stored in `scripts/fixtures/legislation/`.
+Replace the URLs with real NSW legislation endpoints (HTML or JSON) as needed.

+### Ingestion & sync

+1. Ensure `DATABASE_URL` is set locally (see [Database setup](#database-setup)).
+2. Run `npm run legislation:ingest` for a clean import.
+This fetches/reads each configured instrument, parses clauses, and stores version `1` rows.
+3. To poll for changes, run `npm run legislation:sync`.
+The job compares `contentHash` values, creates superseding versions, marks removed clauses as non-current, and updates `Instrument.lastSyncedAt`.

+### Query APIs

+`src/lib/legislation/service.ts` exposes reusable functions:

+- `searchClauses({ query, instrumentSlugs, instrumentTypes, isCurrent })` – ranked free-text search returning clause summaries with `currentAsAt` dates.
+- `getClauseById`/`getClauseByKey` – fetch full clause content plus version metadata.
+- `getApplicableClausesForSite({ address, parcelId?, topic? })` – stub resolver that maps a site to applicable instruments (state-wide SEPPs + inferred LEP) and runs a scoped search.

+### Platform integration & HTTP endpoints

+- `/api/chat` now enriches every planning summary request with applicable NSW clauses, feeds the snippets into the OpenAI prompt, and returns a `legislation` block alongside the existing `summary` payload so artefact generators and future tools can reuse the same context.
+- `/api/legislation/search` (`POST`) – accepts the same filters as `searchClauses` and returns serialized clause summaries.
+- `/api/legislation/clauses/[clauseId]` (`GET`) – loads a clause (latest version by ID) with HTML/text + version metadata.
+- `/api/legislation/clauses/by-key/[clauseKey]?version=2` (`GET`) – resolves a clause by its canonical key and optional version number.
+- `/api/legislation/applicable` (`POST`) – resolves the instruments for a site/topic and returns the filtered clause set.

+All API responses serialize dates to ISO strings, making them safe to consume from browser or server components.

+### Adding a new instrument

+1. Append a configuration entry in `src/lib/legislation/config.ts` with the slug/name/type and `sourceUrl`.
+2. (Optional) drop a snapshot HTML file under `scripts/fixtures/legislation/` for deterministic parsing while integrating the live source.
+3. Run `npm run legislation:ingest` or `npm run legislation:sync` to populate the tables.
+4. Use the exported query helpers (or Prisma) to verify the clauses.

 ## Workspace + Dashboard Enhancements